 How to Secure Your Position in the UK After Brexit: An Updated Guide for Actors

-Luna Williams of the Immigration Advice Service gives us an updated guide for self-employed European actors
+The Immigration Advice Service gives us an updated guide for self-employed European actors

 As the Brexit countdown continues, and with just over a month to go until D-day, there is growing concern within the acting community.